meganz/sdk/examples/megacmd/README.md

 ## Building

-For platforms with Autotools, the generic way to build and install it is:
+For platforms with Autotools, MegaCMD is included in the generic compilation.
+To build and install:

     sh autogen.sh
-    ./configure --enable-megacmd
+    ./configure
     make
     make install

 * You will need to run `make install` as root

+* To disable megacmd use `configure` with `--disable-megacmd`

 `Note`: if you use a prefix in configure, autocompletion from non-interactive usage won't work.
 You would need to `source /YOUR/PREFIX/etc/bash_completion.d/megacmd_completion.sh` (or link it from /etc/bash_completion.d)